Scroll down for information about St. John’s Indoor Yard Sale!

 Why are music and fellowship linked together on our website?
 Because the largest and most active ‘special groups’ at St. John’s are our choirs, and while they come together mainly to join musical talents, joining a choir is also a great way to socialize and come to know your fellow members!

 Throughout the year there are special events to bring people of all ages together for fellowship, including our congregational dinners, special youth fund-raising lunches, and our church picnic each June (yes, we like to get together over meals!).
 Even decorating the church for Advent/Christmas is an event – the ‘hanging of the greens’!
-See the Advent-Christmas page for more information!
+Please join us for any of our social gatherings!

-St. John’s has 3 planned dinners a year!
-We have 2 Congregational Dinners, in January and October, which follow the 10:15 am service – watch for details in our publications.
+St. John’s has 3 planned dinners a year (in addition to our church picnic, held at Plains Mennonite Picnic Park in June – see the Church Picnic page)!
+We have two Congregational Dinners, in January and October, which follow the 10:15 am service – watch for details in our publications.
 We also have a ‘covered dish’ or ‘pot luck’ supper each winter on Ash Wednesday at 6:30 pm, before our Ash Wednesday evening worship service.

 We have several ‘gatherings’ meeting monthly for the purpose of ‘dining and fellowship’.
 Breaking Bread meets the 2nd Sunday of each month at a local restaurant following our 10:15 am worship service.
 All are welcome!
 Our Men’s Breakfast meets the 2nd Tuesday of each month at a local diner.
 This is open to all men for a time of good food and informal discussions.
 For information about Breaking Bread & Men’s Breakfast, see the Enlightener or Herald or speak with our pastors for contact information, times and locations of these gatherings!
 There are no ‘members’ for these groups – if you wish to attend, show up!